Tensor Train Completion from Fiberwise Observations Along a Single Mode: Introduction

-We live in a data-driven world where massive amounts of data are generated and collected daily.
-In addition to the huge volume and high velocity, the structural complexity of the data is becoming so high that it renders standard techniques inadequate.
-Multidimensional arrays (tensors) are data structures that offer a better way to organize and analyze the data with a higher-order structure.
-As the number of dimensions of the data increases, the memory required to store it (and the computational effort required for its analysis) increases exponentially---an obstacle known as the ``curse of dimensionality."
-Tensor decompositions offer efficient approaches to analyzing higher-order datasets, allowing for the retention of intrinsic information within the data while taming the curse of dimensionality \cite{oseledets2009breaking, hackbusch2012tensor, grasedyck2013literature, sidiropoulos2017tensor, khoromskij2018tensor, khoromskaia2018tensor, lim2021tensors, franc2022tensor, kolda2025tensorbook, tokcan2025tensor}.
-Real-world datasets are often noisy and incomplete for various reasons, including sensor malfunctions, recording errors, constraints imposed by privacy regulations, delays in obtaining access permissions, and deliberate incomplete sampling to meet memory and time requirements.
-Analyzing incomplete datasets is a big challenge, as the missing information may affect the accuracy and reliability of the findings and, therefore, limit subsequent applications \cite{little2019statistical}. {\em Completion} of a partially observed dataset may be thought of as a particular specification of its unobserved entries.
+Real-world datasets are often noisy and incomplete for various reasons, including sensor malfunctions, recording errors, constraints imposed by privacy regulations, delays in obtaining access permissions, and~deliberate incomplete sampling to meet memory and time requirements.
+Analyzing incomplete datasets is a big challenge, as~the missing information may affect the accuracy and reliability of the findings and, therefore, limit subsequent applications~\cite{little2019statistical}. {\em Completion} of a partially observed dataset may be thought of as a particular specification of its unobserved entries.
 Completion is more crucial for higher-order datasets as they are larger, increasing the chance of missing or unreliable entries.
-Many problems can be framed as instances of tensor completion, e.g., image and video inpainting, gene expression imputation, weather and traffic data imputation (see, e.g., \cite{liu2013tc, song2019tc, yuan2019ttc, dropout, pan2021sclrtc, chen2020traffic}).
-Without any constraints on the completed tensor, there are infinitely many ways to specify the missing entries.
-Therefore, to make the estimation meaningful, it is necessary to assume that the completed tensor satisfies specific properties (e.g., low rank, minimum volume) --- that lower the degrees of freedom and enable a unique solution.
+Many problems can be framed as instances of tensor completion, e.g.,~image and video inpainting, gene expression imputation, and weather and traffic data imputation (see, e.g.,~\cite{liu2013tc, song2019tc, yuan2019ttc, dropout, pan2021sclrtc, chen2020traffic}).
+Without~any constraints on the completed tensor, there are infinitely many ways to specify the missing entries.
+Therefore, to~make the estimation meaningful, it is necessary to assume that the completed tensor satisfies specific properties (e.g., low rank, minimum volume) that lower the degrees of freedom and enable a unique solution.
 These properties constrain the unobserved entries and help establish their relationships with the observations.
-The principle of parsimony (Occam's razor) serves as a (heuristic) guideline for model selection, stating that if multiple competing models explain the same data, the model with lower complexity is the best.
-The rank can be considered a kind of natural measure of the complexity; therefore, {\em low rankness} is a reasonable perspective for promoting parsimonious models with only a few parameters explaining the data.
+The~principle of parsimony (Occam's razor) serves as a (heuristic) guideline for model selection, stating that if multiple competing models explain the same data, the~model with lower complexity is the best.
+The~rank can be considered a kind of natural measure of the complexity; therefore, {\em low rankness} is a reasonable perspective for promoting parsimonious models with only a few parameters explaining the~data.